Noah Elliott

+Noah Elliott (born July 12, 1997) is an American Paralympic snowboarder.
+He is a three-time Paralympian and two-time Paralympic gold medalist.

+Career

-Noah Elliott (born July 12, 1997) is a Paralympic snowboarder who competed for the United States at the 2018 Winter Paralympics held in Pyeongchang, South Korea.
+Elliott represented the United States at the 2018 Winter Paralympics held in Pyeongchang, South Korea.
 He won gold in Snowboarding at the 2018 Winter Paralympics – Men's banked slalom division SB-LL1.

 He won the gold medal in the men's dual banked slalom SB-LL1 event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.

 Elliott was honored with the Best Athlete with a Disability ESPY Award in 2025.

+At the 2026 Winter Paralympics, Elliott won a gold and a silver medal in banked slalom SB-LL1 and snowboard cross SB-LL1 respectively.

+Personal life

+While growing up in Missouri, Elliott dreamed of becoming a professional skateboarder.
+After he was diagnosed with osteosarcoma at age fifteen, his left leg was amputated above the knee.
+He switched to snowboarding following a chance meeting with fellow Paralympian Brenna Huckaby.